cceelen/scc-tdd-cpp/README.md

-# C++ development environment in Vagrant
+# Linux development environment in Vagrant
-C++ development environment ready to use for TDD sessions.
+This repository provides a simple vagrant setup that creates a C++ and Python development environment (based upon ubuntu/vivid64) ready to use for TDD sessions.
-It creates a virtual machine based on ubuntu/vivid64.

 **Configuration**: 64bit, RAM 1GB, 2 CPUs.